OwnMarket/OwnBlockchain/Docs/Nodes/ValidatorConfiguration.md

 At this point your node is configured and ready to start participating in the consensus as soon as it gets included in the list of active validators (not before next config block).

-## Configuring validator parameters and funding the validator address
+## Validator Funding, Registration and Activation

 For the node to be able to participate in the consensus and propose blocks, it needs to have: